 10 Things I Wish All Entry Level Financial Advisors Knew

-If you’re someone seeking an entry level financial advisor position (or perhaps hiring for one) then I’ve got good news and bad news… The good news is that there has never been a better time to be a financial advisor.
+The good news is that there has never been a better time to be a financial advisor.
 If you’re willing to work hard and stick to a proven strategy, you can build a great life for yourself.
 The bad news is that there are a few “shocks” some financial advisors encounter when first starting out.
 Because I’m someone who works exclusively with financial advisors to help them build their businesses, I’ve worked with everyone from experienced advisors to those just starting out.
-I’ve found that there are ten specific things I wish all entry level financial advisors knew, and here they are… 1.
-Being A Financial Advisor Is Not For Everyone.
+I’ve found that there are ten specific things I wish all entry level financial advisors knew.
+Need to know something specific?
+Jump ahead to:

 In fact, being a financial advisor can vary wildly depending on the company you choose.
 Some are strict, while others are more laid back.
 Some will hold your hand every step of the way, while others will expect you to hit the ground running.
 Some will micromanage everything you do, while others will let you do your own thing.